etendosoftware/docs/compiled_docs.md

 When using classic Window a compile step is needed.

 This How-To explains how to modify existing elements of a window.
-If only new elements (like new fields) should be added to a window the use of a Template (as explained here) is not needed.
+If only new elements (like new fields) should be added to a window the use of a Template is not needed.
 Instead, those new elements can just be added using a normal module as explained in the other How-To on [How to add a field to a window Tab](https://docs.etendo.software/developer-guide/etendo-classic/how-to-guides/How_to_add_a_field_to_a_Window_Tab.md).